jamesoh3928/HaskGit/docs/Proposal.md

         show Commit = ...
       ```

-      The implementation of show will be based on the type of GitObject.
-Depending on the type of GitObject, it will return the following string:
+      The implementation of show will be based on the type of the `GitObject`.
+Depending on the `GitObject` type, it will return the following string:

       - For Blob, it will return the actual content.
 (There will be only one string in the list)
       - For Tree, it will return a string of following format: